motionbank/postmessenger-js/README.md

 	//    name: 'myFunkyName',
 	//	  data: <actual message data here>
 	// }

-	// where the name acts like a query
+	// the name acts like a query and unmatched names will be ignored

-	messanger.on('setMessage',function( request, response ){
+	messanger.on('aMessageName',function( request, response ){

 		// request:
 		// {